bahrmichael/bahrmichael.github.io/_posts/2020-03-27-sentiment-part-2.md

 ---
 layout: post
-title: Stock Sentiment Analysis - Part 1: Collecting opinions
+title: "Stock Sentiment Analysis - Part 1: Collecting opinions"
 ---

 In this two part article I will show you how to build an app, that collects people's opinions about companies and how to turn that into sentiments.
 Disclaimer: Trade at your own risk!